 Medical Research Influenced by Financial Incentives

-The report further emphasizes how finance is playing a far more important role than rigorous scientific process in medical research at present.
+The report further emphasizes how finance is playing a far more important role than the rigorous scientific process in medical research at present.
 Drug trials that show positive results are quickly published and promoted, while the results of trials that do not show beneficial effects remain unpublished or are suppressed by the sponsors.
 Suppressed data related to ineffective drugs and devices may endanger patients who are subjects in clinical trials or who may subsequently use them for treatment.

 Even today you can easily find medicines that if consumed can cause serious health problems.
-Many research results show just the minor positive result but hide the hazardous side effects the medicine will have on later stage.
+Many research results show just the minor positive result but hide the hazardous side effects the medicine will have on a later stage.
 Medicines are brought into the market based on how much profit it can generate instead of how much wellness it can bring.

 Industry-supported trials dominate the medical field, with an almost exclusive focus on health problems that expand the market share.